 What is pemphigus?

-Pemphigus is a group of skin disorders that cause blisters or pus-filled bumps.
-Lesions usually develop on the skin, but they can also form in the mucous membranes (soft linings of the eyes, nose, mouth, throat, and genitals).
+Pemphigus is a group of autoimmune skin conditions that cause sores, blisters or fluid-filled bumps to form on your skin.
+These blisters can also form in your mucous membranes, which are the soft linings of your eyes, nose, mouth, throat and genitals.

 The blisters are soft and break open easily to form painful sores.
-Without treatment, they can spread over large areas of the body and have a high risk of infection.
+Without treatment, they can spread over large areas of your body and have a risk of infection.

-Pemphigus is not contagious.
-It is a lifelong condition that can be managed with ongoing medical treatment.
+Pemphigus isn’t contagious.
+It’s a lifelong condition that can be managed with ongoing medical treatment.

 What are the types of pemphigus?

-- Pemphigus vulgaris: This type of pemphigus is the most common in the U.S. Blisters essentially always affect the mouth.
-Some affected people may also form blisters on the skin and in other mucous membranes.
-These lesions develop in deep layers of the skin.
-They can be painful and slow to heal.
+- Pemphigus vulgaris: This is the most common type in the U.S. Blisters always affect your mouth.
+Some people may have blisters on their skin and in other mucous membranes.
+These lesions develop in superficial layers of your skin.
+They can be painful and heal slowly.

-- Pemphigus vegetans: This type of pemphigus is related to pemphigus vulgaris.
-It involves lesions that are thicker and wart-like.
-These lesions usually form in the areas of the body with skin folds such as the groin and armpit.
+- Pemphigus vegetans: This type is similar to pemphigus vulgaris but causes thicker lesions.
+These lesions usually form in areas of your body with skin folds such as your groin and armpit.

-- Drug-induced pemphigus: Medications cause blistering with this type of pemphigus.
-Some drugs that may cause this condition include penicillin and piroxicam.
-Blisters can develop up to six months after taking the offending medicine.
+- Drug-induced pemphigus: Medications can cause blistering.
+Some drugs that cause this condition include antibiotics and blood pressure medication.
+Blisters can develop months after taking the medicine.

-- Pemphigus erythematosus (Senear-Usher syndrome): This type of pemphigus involves blisters that develop on the upper back, chest, cheeks, and scalp.
-When lesions form, they are usually red and crusty.
+- Pemphigus erythematosus (Senear-Usher syndrome): This type is an overlap syndrome with lupus that causes blisters to develop on your upper back, chest, cheeks and scalp.
+When lesions form, they’re usually red and scaly.

-- Pemphigus foliaceus: Blisters develop on the scalp and often the face, neck, and back.
-Lesions rarely appear in the mouth with pemphigus foliaceus.
-This type of pemphigus affects the outermost skin layer only.
-Small blisters may break easily to form crusted lesions that spread to cover large areas of skin.
+- Pemphigus foliaceus: This type causes blisters to develop on your scalp, face, neck and back.
+Lesions rarely appear in your mouth.
+This type affects your outermost skin layer only.
+Small blisters may break open easily to form crusty lesions that spread to cover large areas of skin.

-- Endemic pemphigus (fogo selvagem): Endemic pemphigus is a form of pemphigus foliaceus that occurs more often in South and Central America, particularly Brazil.
-This form of the disease often affects multiple family members.
+- Endemic pemphigus (fogo selvagem): This is a form of pemphigus foliaceus that occurs more often in South and Central America, particularly Brazil.

-- Paraneoplastic pemphigus: This rarest type of pemphigus develops in people with cancer.
-Blisters in the mouth that resist treatment may be the first sign.
-If your doctors diagnose paraneoplastic pemphigus, they will look for signs of a tumor somewhere in your body.
-Removing the tumor often improves the symptoms of paraneoplastic pemphigus.
+- Paraneoplastic pemphigus: This is the rarest type of pemphigus that develops in people diagnosed with cancer.
+Severe blisters form in your mouth.
+If your healthcare provider diagnoses paraneoplastic pemphigus, they’ll look for signs of cancer somewhere in your body.

 How common is pemphigus?